G-PORTAL/gpcore-cli/README.md

 $ go run gpc.go project use --id <project-id>
 ```

-After a project was choosen, you can use the nodes commands:
+After a project was chosen, you can use the nodes commands:
 ```
 $ go run gpc.go node list
 ```

-Its more a proof of concept right now to have something to work with when generating the code automatically.
-nodes and project folder should be generated from the proto files.
+# TODOs

+* Format output for console usage (table formatter?)
+* Add hooks to subcommands (pre/post)
+* Add mandatory params (in addition to optional ones)
+* Gitlab build pipeline
+* Auto-Update command to update to tool itself